A Kernelization-Based Approach to Nonparametric Binary Choice Models: Kernelized Non-Parametric Estimator

-In practice, we may choose $k$ to be a Gaussian kernel, which ensures that $\mathbb{G}_k$ is dense in the space of all continuous functions on $\mathcal{W}$ under the uniform norm.
+In practice, we may choose $k$ to be a Gaussian kernel.
 Moreover, $w_\ast$ is specified as a point in $\mathcal{W}$.
 In practice, it is convenient to set $w_\ast$ to zero, coupled with standardizing the observations $(W_i)_{i=1}^n$ to have zero mean by subtracting their sample average.

-The radius $B_n$ is used to govern the bias-variance tradeoff when estimating $g_0$ and is required to grow to infinity as $n\to \infty$ to ensure the consistency of the estimator.
-A theoretically optimal rate for $B_n$, as established later in Corollary \ref{corollary-cgce-rate}, depends on unknown constants, including the number of uniformly bounded derivatives of $g_0$ that exist.
+The radius $B_n$ governs the bias-variance tradeoff when estimating $g_0$ and is required to grow to infinity as $n\to \infty$ to ensure the consistency of the estimator.
+A larger $B_n$ reduces approximation error, since $g_0$ can be better approximated by functions in $\mathcal G_n$, but also makes $\hat g$ more variable because it is optimized over a larger class $\mathcal G_n$.
+A theoretically optimal rate for $B_n$, established later in Corollary \ref{corollary-cgce-rate}, depends on unknown constants, including the number of uniformly bounded derivatives of $g_0$ that exist.
 In practice, $B_n$ can be chosen via multi-fold cross-validation.

 \paragraph{Set $\mathcal F_n$} Following \cite{fenton-gallant-96, fenton-gallant-96-joe}, the class of functions used to approximate $F_0$ is